5. Intangible Assets, Goodwill, and Software Development Costs

 $

-Indefinite-lived intangible assets, comprised of our purchased trade name InfoGenesis as of March 31, 2025 and 2024 are tested for impairment upon identification of impairment indicators or at least annually.
+Indefinite-lived intangible assets, comprised of our purchased trade name InfoGenesis as of March 31, 2026 and 2025 are tested for impairment upon identification of impairment indicators or at least annually.
 An impairment loss is recognized if the carrying amount is greater than fair value.
-The InfoGenesis indefinite-lived purchased trade name impairment testing resulted in a fair value exceeding the carrying amount for the years ending March 31, 2025, 2024 and 2023.
+The InfoGenesis indefinite-lived purchased trade name impairment testing resulted in a fair value exceeding the carrying amount for each of the years ending March 31, 2026, 2025 and 2024.

 Historical Timeline